 Recognizing the need to be agile as educators, and the importance of continually seeking new, up-to-date materials, content and technology to present to learners, many potential adopters of new technology are faced with the dilemma of deciding whether to move toward the digital e-textbooks or continue with the older technology (printed textbooks) [Lane, 2007].
 Part of the dilemma stems from trying to weigh whether to invest and if so, how to get the most value from the technology [Lane, 2007].
 This research posits that the use of learning styles with the e-textbook may enhance the learning experience for the student.
 This study evaluates the association between learning style and e-textbooks and perceptions of the user regarding performance, ease of use, usefulness and usability.
 This research study will use Kolb’s learning styles model [Kolb, 1984] and the technology acceptance model [Davis et al., 1989].

 Shipps, Belinda, "Electronic Textbooks and Learning Styles: Approaching New Ways of Educating Students" (2010).
-2010 Proceedings.
+Proceedings of the 2010 AIS SIGED: IAIM International Conference on Information Systems Education and Research.
 5.